 Arts @ St. Andrew’s Blog Site

 This venture, sponsored by parishioners involved in the creation, interpretation, and teaching of the arts, is devoted to the exploration of the relationship between Christian faith and artistic creation.
-Featuring on average one new contribution each month, the blog site is designed to stimulate interest in the capacity of imagination to express, examine, and enrich our spiritual journey and enhance our experience of worship.
+Featuring new contributions on a more or less monthly basis, the blog site is designed to stimulate interest in the capacity of imagination to express, examine, and enrich our spiritual journey and enhance our experience of worship.

 Daughters of the King

 Saint Andrew’s is home to the Julian of Norwich chapter of Daughters of the King, an international order of women from the Episcopal, Roman Catholic, and Lutheran churches who take a vow to pray daily, serve the rector of their parish, and live their lives in a manner consistent with Christ’s teachings.
 In past years, we have offered quiet mornings, rosary construction workshops, the recitation of the Anglican rosary, prayer workshops, and book discussions.
 Please contact Michele Marini (firstname.lastname@example.org) or join us for a meeting.

 Based in monastic tradition, Lectio Divina involves a slow contemplative reading of a Bible passage.
 The passage is read multiple times and we are invited to sink deeper into the text with each reading.
 In the end we are invited to let the Scriptures speak into our lives and to sit with God.
 The group typically meets the third Sunday of the month at 9:00 am, and sits with one of the Lectionary readings for the day.
 Contact Christina Ford for more information about the group and when it meets.

 Friday Film Series